Listen to an audio file of this tool.

 - Eight-year-olds love cooperative work with peers.
 Ideas for chores include: dusting, vacuuming, cleaning as a team together, washing the car with friends.

 - Ten-year-olds work well on cooperative teams.
 They have high sensitivity to fairness.
-Ideas for chores include: bring laundry to washer, move clothing from washer to dryer, begin learning about how to do laundry, make breakfast, snack, or lunch with support and choices.
+Ideas for chores include: bring laundry to the washer, move clothing from the washer to the dryer, begin learning about how to do laundry, make breakfast, snack, or lunch with support and choices.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.
 This is also an opportunity to establish meaningful, logical consequences for when expectations are not met.

-- There is a simple process called interactive modeling that teachers use that can become a powerful teaching tool for parents.4
+- There is a simple process called interactive modeling that teachers use that can become a powerful teaching tool for parents and those in a parenting role.4

 - Say what you will model or demonstrate and why.